.

 Federico’s cultural criticism explores the dichotomies and tensions that animate the mass-niche divide, decoding stylistic codes and languages informing micro and macro trends alike.
 His writing is regularly featured in international media like Interview, PIN–UP, Artforum, e-flux, Spike, Dazed, AnOther, Highsnobiety, Document Journal, and 032c, where he ran a regular column titled “Runway Music.”

-Beyond magazine writing, he has contributed language for monograph books and releases for artists and institutions such as Gabriel Moses, Amnesia Scanner, Alessandro di Pietro, and Slam Jam, among others.
-As a researcher, he has contributed visual storytelling for Nike’s 50th Anniversary Book, “No Finish Line.”
+Beyond magazine writing, he has contributed language for monograph books and releases for artists and institutions such as Pharrell Williams, Gabriel Moses, Amnesia Scanner, PAN, Slam Jam, and Nike, for which he has contributed visual storytelling to the brand’s 50th Anniversary Book, “No Finish Line.”

-Federico has lectured and moderated panels and conversations for institutions such as Fondazione Prada, Design Academy Eindhoven, MACRO—Museum of Contemporary Art Rome, Fondazione Sandretto Re Rebaudengo, and Central Saint Martins.
+Federico has lectured and moderated panels and conversations for institutions such as Fondazione Prada, Design Academy Eindhoven, Spazio Maiocchi, MACRO—Museum of Contemporary Art Rome, Fondazione Sandretto Re Rebaudengo, and Central Saint Martins.

-His commercial work encompasses research, brand strategy, and creative direction across campaigns, branding, and storytelling for brands and institutions such as Nike, Milan Municipality, the V&A, Moncler, among others.
+His commercial work encompasses creative direction, brand strategy, and editorial direction across campaigns, branding, and storytelling for brands and institutions such as Nike, Milan Municipality, VISA, Adidas, the V&A, BNP, and Moncler, among others.

 He holds a Bachelor of Science in Economics from Bocconi University in Milan, and a Master of Arts in Culture, Criticism, and Curation from Central Saint Martins, London.